 Signet Library Wedding | Summer 2019

 One thing I love about my job is the variation in venues that I encounter.
 It can be a barn or Yurt one week and then a building like this the next.
+I love the variation that photographing weddings bring.

 I love the smell inside a vintage car!
 Don’t know why!